 In addition to medications and nutrients, hydration and sleep are equally important.
 Drink lots of water to keep you hydrated and expel toxins from the body.

 A hydrated body has better efficiency in fighting infections.
 In people suffering from bronchitis (both chronic and acute), coughing causes excessive sleep disturbance.
 Try to take plenty of sleep as rest allows your body to repair and fight back.

 Visit this article: Walking Pneumonia Symptoms in Adults

 Eating fresh fruits and vegetables, doing regular exercise, and improving immunity are the main elements to maintain health and vitality.

 It helps in preventing diseases and combat infections.
 Besides, immune stimulants help in easy recovery.

 - Vaccination against influenza can help in preventing acute bronchitis.
-Influenza is one of the common viruses responsible for causing flu and also bronchitis.
-Hence vaccination is an important tool to protect from bronchitis.
+Influenza is one of the common viruses responsible for causing flu and bronchitis.
+Hence vaccination is a vital tool to protect from bronchitis.

 - Wear a surgical mask to protect from harmful chemicals, gases, dust, and chemicals.
 Exposure to harmful elements can worsen the symptoms.

-- Use a humidifier, as it keeps the airways moist and loosens the mucus.
+- Use a humidifier to keep the airways moist and loosens the mucus.

 - Include food supplements that improve immunity